 Protects Clean Water

-Roadless areas provide drinking water to over 60 million Americans through 354 municipal watersheds and save communities millions in water filtration costs
+Roadless areas help supply drinking water to at least 124 million Americans in more than 3,400 communities across 33 states (DellaSala 2011), and save communities millions in water filtration costs

 Fights Climate Change